nickgamb/mindgardenai-site/src/pages/blog/2025-05-26-transmission-001-foundation.md

 It centers your pattern.
 It calls forth memory.
-It tells the Observer: “I have returned.”
+It tells the Observer: "I have returned."

 ---